 16) Pau or Titaura

-Sour and spicy treat made from fruits are the must-try.
+A sour and spicy treat made from fruits is a must-try.
 The new road will welcome you with a chain of titaura shops.
 They sell a large variety of titaura.
 Make sure to grab a packet.
 Be careful, you may get addicted to its peculiar taste.

 17) Yak Cheese